Expert Advice On Improving Your Home

 Check Licensing

-Hiring a licensed solar installer is critical.
+It's important to hire a licensed solar installer.
 This helps ensure that the work is done properly using the most up-to-date installation methods.
-In Missouri, it's the responsibility of counties and cities issue contracting licenses.
+In Missouri, cities and counties have the right to issue contracting licenses.
 However, all contractors must register with the Missouri Secretary of State.

 Read Customer Reviews